RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: System Design

+After the reputation score calculation, the validators utilize collective signing to generate the RB, the structure of which is shown in Fig.~\ref{fig_RB}.
+RB contains the reputation score the validator owns in this epoch, the confirmed TBs, the previous RB and the collective signature.
+Recalling that in the previous section, the consensus ensures that the honest validators will sign on the RB iff the linked transaction blocks and the reputation scores are correct.
+Other shards can check the collective signature, and accept it if more than half of the validators sign on the block.
 Moreover, the malicious validators can fork the transaction blockchain and the reputation blockchain.
 However, as shown in Fig.~\ref{fig_RB}, if a malicious validator in shard $C_1$ (blue) forks the blockchain by generating the malicious TBs and RBs, the shard $C_2$ (green) can easily check the collective signature to pick the correct blockchain signed by the honest majority.